TMSDMAP/TMSDMAP.github.io/_posts/2025-01-21-stack-release.md

 </div>

 # Introducing "*production-stack*"
-**LMStack** is an open-source **reference implementation** of a **inference stack** built on top of vLLM, designed to run seamlessly on a cluster of GPU nodes.
+**Production-stack** is an open-source **reference implementation** of a **inference stack** built on top of vLLM, designed to run seamlessly on a cluster of GPU nodes.
 It adds four critical functionalities that complement vLLM’s native strengths:
 - **KV cache sharing & storage** to speed up inference when context is reused (powered by the popular [**LMCache**](https://github.com/LMCache/LMCache) project).
 - **Prefix-aware routing** that sends queries to the vLLM instance already holding the relevant context KV cache.
 - **Observability** of individual engine status and query-level metrics (TTFT, TBT, throughput).